-Due to government legislation, the head teacher is unable to authorise requests for holidays.
-Therefore, the DfE only allows a headteacher the discretion to authorise an absence if they believe that there are exceptional circumstances.
+Due to government legislation, schools are not allowed to authorise requests for children to be taken out of school for holidays during term time.

+The DfE only allows the school the discretion to authorise an absence if there are exceptional circumstances.
+The fundamental principles for defining 'exceptional' are rare, significant, unavoidable and short.

 If an unauthorised absence is taken you may be issued with a Penalty Notice.
-This is a fine of \pounds 120 per parent per child - the fine is reduced to \pounds 60 if paid within 21 days.
+This is a fine of £120 per parent per child - the fine is reduced to £60 if paid within 21 days.